 Transportation & Logistics companies in Washington are navigating the intersection of two accelerating trends: the rapid integration of AI tools into route optimization, autonomous vehicle systems, driver monitoring, and predictive fleet maintenance, and a growing body of state law that places direct obligations on businesses that deploy these systems.
 Whether you use AI route optimization or deploy driver-facing monitoring systems, the regulatory landscape in Washington has concrete implications for how your business must operate today.

 Within the transportation & logistics sector, AI systems commonly scrutinized by regulators include route optimization platforms, driver monitoring systems, AI dispatch tools, predictive fleet maintenance, and autonomous vehicle control systems.
-WA regulators have called out driver AI monitoring disclosure and autonomous vehicle safety standards as areas of elevated concern under SB 5426.
+WA regulators have called out driver AI monitoring disclosure and autonomous vehicle safety standards as areas of elevated concern under No comprehensive AI law.
 Importantly, these requirements apply regardless of whether a business built the AI system internally or purchased it from a third-party vendor — organizations that deploy AI bear compliance responsibility for the systems they use.

 The sector risk classification for Transportation & Logistics is Medium-High, reflecting the reality that AI failures in transportation can cause physical harm, and driver monitoring systems intersect with worker privacy rights protected under multiple state laws.
 Autonomous vehicles and AI routing systems face state-level safety and disclosure requirements.
 In Washington, businesses that process GPS and route data, driver performance records, vehicle telemetry, and logistics data through automated decision systems face the greatest exposure.
 The law's scope, however, typically captures a broad range of operators — not just large incumbents — so smaller transportation & logistics businesses should not assume they are below the regulatory threshold.